WoltLab/docs.woltlab.com/pages/migration/wsc-53/migration_wsc-53_session.md

 The given classname must implement the [`IMultifactorMethod`](https://github.com/WoltLab/WCF/blob/master/wcfsetup/install/files/lib/system/user/multifactor/IMultifactorMethod.class.php) interface.

-As a self-contained example you can find the initial implementation of the email multi-factor method in [WoltLab/WCF#3729](https://github.com/WoltLab/WCF/pull/3729).
+As a self-contained example, you can find the initial implementation of the email multi-factor method in [WoltLab/WCF#3729](https://github.com/WoltLab/WCF/pull/3729).
 Please check [the version history](https://github.com/WoltLab/WCF/commits/master/wcfsetup/install/files/lib/system/user/multifactor/EmailMultifactorMethod.class.php) of the PHP class to make sure you do not miss important changes that were added later.

 {% include callout.html content="Multi-factor authentication is security sensitive.